SlimeDip/SlimeDip/README.md

 ## 👨‍💻 About Me
 I'm Benedict P. Borillo, also known online as **SlimeDip** and **Dip**.
-I'm a  **first-year Computer Science student** at **Batangas State University** with a growing interest in software development and creative coding projects.
+I'm a  **second-year Computer Science student** at **Batangas State University** with a growing interest in software development and creative coding projects.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=SlimeDip&layout=compact&theme=dark&hide=Tex)